DNA kit adntro box

 3. The eye color blue; a recessive mutation, that is, you must inherit both alleles from father and mother to have blue eyes - but one that has not been eliminated from our DNA (if not even the frequency is believed to have increased) due, potentially, to a ' improvement »in the success of finding a partner.) -.
 All this are scientific hypotheses not yet proven, but the evidence exists (increase in allelic frequency)

-Finally, in order to make it easier to understand, in ADNTRO We played with the data to provide you with a relative measure of your "level of differentiation" from this average, based on standard deviations, which we explain in more detail in your results.
+Finally, to make it easier to understand, in the results of the DNA testing from ADNTRO We played with the data to provide you with a relative measure of your "level of differentiation" from this average, based on standard deviations, which we explain in more detail in your results.

 Share this post